Here’s a lesson that I only learned recently in life.

 Find joy in where you’re at RIGHT NOW.

 For far too long I put off happiness while in pursuit of my goals.

 I remember telling myself, “just put your head down and accept being miserable for three years.
 You can be happy after.”

-So that’s what I did.
-I focused on my studies.
-In all fairness, Law School is extremely hard work and a lot of my attitude was warranted, given my course load.
-But I was always looking into the future.
-Once I graduated and passed the bar, ONLY THEN could I start my life and be happy.
+I focused all of my attention on my studies.
+In all fairness, Law School is extremely hard work and given my course load, a lot of my attitude was warranted.
+But I was constantly thinking about the future.

 I never gave much thought to what I ACTUALLY WANTED TO DO – especially outside of the law.

-During my time practicing law, practicality still ruled my life.
-I didn’t think that leaving the law was an option.
-You can’t just casually walk away from the law after taking the LSATs, being admitted into Law School, spending three years studying the law, graduating, and then passing the bar – right?
+Leaving the law wasn’t an option.
+You can’t just casually walk away from a legal career after taking the LSATs, being admitted into Law School, spending three years studying, graduating, and then passing the bar – right?

 It wasn’t until I started working at my father’s firm for the second time that I started to think about what I ACTUALLY wanted to do.

 I’d always had a passion for film and entertainment.